SoaringMoon/WaifuNetwork/Archive/Threads/Robowaifus in media.md

 # 102
 >>8242
 Okay.
 Yeah, I mean we always made exceptions, but not really more than that.
 Occasionally I thought about expanding it.
 For example about posting all shows and movie fembots I know about.
 However most of them are just some female fighters which look like a woman and don't behave much differently.
 Samatha in "Her" is the only one which is in a relationship while it is clear that she is an AI.
 The Cylons in BSG and Caprica are kind of uploaded humans, or their descendants.
 Basically all of these live-action shows are against human building robots and especially against cute waifus.
 Even "Her" is at the end more of a cautionary tale.
 Cherry 2000 shows a waifu at the beginning but sells "real" women as the better alternative for "real" men.
 We still can take inspiration from characters which don't fit the waifu pattern or are a letdown at some point, but I decided against listing all of them or the related shows here.
 Same goes for starting to post pictures of women here on /robowaifu/ just because they are acting like they are robots in some show (except Cameron, and some rare exceptions).
-In Cameron's case it's so that her whole act is more about being a robot than in other cases, also the story [spoiler]was rather going towards coexistence between men an machines[/spoiler].
+In Cameron's case it's so that her whole act is more about being a robot than in other cases, also the story %%was rather going towards coexistence between men an machines%%.
 Well, and Athena from Tomorrowland looks halfway like a character from an anime and she's very likeable and loyal to mankind.
 Andrea, from that ST:TOS episode is also very cute >>8227 and very submissive.
 I know about two other ones I like and are pictured in a positive way.
-In one case it's a minor spoiler, since it might not be obvious that she's a robot right from the start [spoiler]Apple from Turbo Kid[/spoiler] and in the other case it's a very big twist at the end, but you might not watch the rather old movie in the first place: [spoiler]Screamers from 1995[/spoiler].
+In one case it's a minor spoiler, since it might not be obvious that she's a robot right from the start %%Apple from Turbo Kid%% and in the other case it's a very big twist at the end, but you might not watch the rather old movie in the first place: %%Screamers from 1995%%.

 I'm planning to watch ARCHIVE (2020) soon, btw.
 I think I never watched this Weird Science movie from 1985 for some reason, it's probably also very anti-waifu.